pierrestoffe/monte-tumblr/README.md

 #### Any other ideas

 If you like CSS and have ideas to improve Monte, feel free to add your own custom CSS.
-And don't hesitate to fork this repo.
+And don't hesitate to fork this repo!